| Title: | Analysis and Visualization of Basketball Data |

 Field shots: distance from the basket

-: tracking coordinate system half court, (0,0) center of the basket; converted
+Coordinates of the shooting player. original: tracking coordinate system half court, (0,0) center of the basket; converted: coordinates in feet full court, (0,0) bottom-left corner

 Textual description of the event

-This data set has been kindly made available by BigDataBall, a data provider which leverages computer-vision technologies to richen and extend sports datasets with lots of unique metrics.
+This data set has been kindly made available by BigDataBall (www.bigdataball.com), a data provider which leverages computer-vision technologies to richen and extend sports datasets with lots of unique metrics.
 Since its establishment, BigDataBall has also supported many academic studies and is referred as a reliable source of validated and verified stats for NBA, MLB, NFL and WNBA.

 The functions of BasketballAnalyzeR requiring play-by-play data as input need a data frame with some additional variables with respect to PbP.BDB.
-It can be obtained by means of the function PbPmanipulation
+It can be obtained by means of the function PbPmanipulation.

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])